 There are a few steps to take to minimize injury to your lawn during the winter months:

-- Late fall fertilizer.
-This acts as natural anti-freeze for better cold tolerance, maintains lawn density, and stimulates spring color and growth.
+- Late fall fertilizer—this acts as natural anti-freeze for better cold tolerance, maintains lawn density, and stimulates spring color and growth.

 - Continue to mow your lawn in the fall until it stops growing.
 Never reduce mowing to less than 3”.

-- Continue to water until Thanksgiving in our area if it does not rain.
+- Continue to water until Thanksgiving.

-Lawn dormancy is normal and we should expect our lawns to be off color in the winter.
-By properly preparing our lawns now we can expect outstanding color and growth in the spring.
+Lawn dormancy is normal, and we should expect our lawns to be off-color in the winter.
+By properly preparing our lawns now, we can expect outstanding color and growth in the spring.